File Storage

 The first request that displays an avatar finds the variant already in the database and serves it without recomputing.

-Pre-generate in a migration.
+B. Pre-generate in a migration.
 When you add a new variant size to your design, walk the existing attachments and generate the new variant once:

 # scripts/backfill_variants.py